 Gonorrhoea and other STIs can be successfully prevented by using appropriate contraception and taking other precautions, such as:

 - using male condoms or female condoms every time you have vaginal sex, or male condoms during anal sex

 - using a condom to cover the penis or a latex or plastic square (dam) to cover the female genitals if you have oral sex

 - not sharing sex toys, or washing them and covering them with a new condom before anyone else uses them

-If you're worried you may have an STI, visit your local GUM or sexual health clinic for advice.
+If you're worried you may have an STI, visit a sexual health clinic for advice.